FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: Experiments and Results

-This pattern would remain until the execution time increases beyond a threshold, at which point the probability of both replicas of a process failing will be high and to the extent where replication with a long checkpoint interval would be more suitable than pure replication.
-In all our experiments involving relatively small execution times, we did not encounter a case where both a computation and its replication process failed resulting in the application failure, and hence the need for checkpointing.
+For a fixed MTBF, this pattern would persist until execution time exceeds a threshold, at which point the probability of both replicas of a process failing will be high, and to the extent that replication with a long checkpoint interval would be more suitable than pure replication.
+In all our experiments involving relatively small execution times, we did not encounter a case where both a computation and its replication process failed, resulting in the application failure, and hence the need for checkpointing.

 The overheads due to checkpointing and replication under failure conditions are further analyzed in Figure \ref{fig:tdistHPCG}.
 The rollback component involves the time lost due to regressing back to a previous checkpoint state, the time taken to recreate all the communicators, and the time taken to recover any lost messages after the communicator recreation.
 In checkpointing, most of the rollback time is dominated by the time lost due to regressing to the previous checkpoint.
-In replication, there is no regression to a previous state and so the rollback only consists of the time taken for commmunicator recreation and message recovery for each failure which is negligible.
-We find that the log removal component which involves cleaning up the message logs, mentioned in Section \ref{msgrecovery}, whenever they exceed a certain memory limit is negligible in all the cases.
-We can observe that replication mostly does useful work even though half of it is redundant.
-Checkpointing, on the other hand, incurs more and more overheads as it scales up resulting in less than half the time being spent in doing useful work.
-We also see that as the number of processes and consequently, the MTBF increases, the checkpoint creation, restore and rollback times scale up significantly in the checkpointing case and end up occupying over half the total runtime of the application.
-Replication on the other hand, incurs no checkpoint or restore overheads and only incurs a negligible rollback cost.
+In replication, there is no regression to a previous state, and so the rollback only consists of the time taken for communicator recreation and message recovery for each failure, which is negligible.
+We find that the log removal component, which involves cleaning up the message logs, mentioned in Section \ref{msgrecovery}, whenever they exceed a certain memory limit, is negligible in all the cases.
+We can observe that replication mostly does useful work, even though half of it is redundant.
+Checkpointing, on the other hand, incurs more and more overhead as it scales up, resulting in less than half the time being spent on doing useful work.
+We also see that as the number of processes and consequently, the MTBF increases, the checkpoint creation, restore, and rollback times scale up significantly in the checkpointing case and end up occupying over half the total runtime of the application.
+Replication, on the other hand, incurs no checkpoint or restore overheads and only incurs a negligible rollback cost.